 Staying with kids?
 Both the Grand Hotel and Mission Point Resort were named Top 10 Northern Michigan hotels to stay with kids according to MyNorth’s 2014 Red Hot Best polling.
 Check out their kids programs with the above links, but know that Mackinac Island is—in and of itself—a veritable playground for kids of all ages.

 What to Do

 In one week, you’ll have time to explore almost every corner of Mackinac Island with time to spare.
-That being said, don’t prioritize the attractions over relaxing: its the solitude and scenery that automatically make any stay on Mackinac Island a vacation.
+That being said, don’t prioritize the attractions over relaxing: the solitude and scenery are a big part of what makes Mackinac Island so special.
 Find the Top 10 things to do on Mackinac Island—and pick your favorites—below:

 Between the sight-seeing, you’ll need some time to take it all in.
 A few favorite spots to veg out, read a few chapters, and let the kids play are:

 - Great Turtle Park — Located in the island’s interior, Great Turtle Park boasts baseball, basketball and soccer fields, a small skate park and a nice playground—as well as a large sculpture of a rather charming turtle who supervises the park.
 Find entrances to this refuge off Cupid’s Pathway and Garrison Rd.

 - Marquette Park — This lovely park sits between the southern shore of Mackinac Island and Fort Mackinac.
 A statue of Father Marquette, a missionary and pioneer who settled Sault Ste.
 Marie and St. Ignace in Michigan’s Upper Peninsula, stands guard in the middle of the park, while a replica 17th-century Jesuit chapel rests to the west.
 If planning a bike ride around the island, Marquette Park is mile zero.